Our goal is to provide the mechanobiology community with tools and training to study mechanotransduction in living cells

 Announcements

-at Emory University in Atlanta, Georgia, as well as the University of Alabama, Birmingham, but we have collaborators and partners that are geographically spread across the USA and the globe.
+The Center on Probes for Molecular Mechanobiology (CPMM) is primarily housed at Emory University in Atlanta, Georgia, as well as the University of Alabama, Birmingham, but we have collaborators and partners that are geographically spread across the USA and the globe.

 The goal of our center is to develop and optimize technologies to enable the study of mechanobiology and mechanotransduction pathways in living cells.
 The CPMM includes three highly synergistic Technology Development Projects (TDPs) that will be led by Alexa Mattheyses, Khalid Salaita, and Yonggang Ke who have a strong scientific background in microscopy techniques, DNA mechanotechnology, and DNA nanotechnology.